frntn/docker-datacenter-helper/README.md

 vagrant up # take approx 30min on fresh install with a decent connection (1Mo/s)
 ```

+*Note: if you have multiple network interfaces the `vagrant up` will prompt for
+the good one.
+You can specify it in `Vagrantfile`->`config.vm.network` to
+prevent this.*

 ## Some more details

 ```